-- A new delivery period for lab assignments will be opened (with the same conditions as in the 1st call), except for the penalty, which will be 30%.
-The deadline for submission is the day before the second call test. - The second call test replaces the T3 test.
+- A new delivery period for lab assignment will be opened (with the same conditions as in the 1st call), except for the penalty, which will be 30%.
+The deadline for submission is the day before the second call test. - The second call test replaces the T3 test. - The EC mark will be the same than in the first call.